mromanello/Aeneid_in_JSTOR/NOTES.md

 Text display:

 - text divided into chunks (can then be mapped to divs); each chunk/div has a URN-like id
+- (IDEA): colour the lines of text based on the number of references/quotations they have.
+Need to group them by line

 Results display: